There are at least 135 levers to pull to improve the sales results in your sales team.

 Maybe it’s a ‘time is money’ thing!

-Put anmotyer way – when I know I’m on the right road, then I tend to run faster and happier!
+Put another way – when I know I’m on the right road, then I tend to run faster and be happier!

-That’s why the Morton Kyle Sales Audit is the very best place to start.
+That’s why the Morton Kyle Sales Audit will jet propel your sales improvement journey!

 You can check out the link for more information, but in a nutshell the Morton Kyle Sales Audit is:

-• Specifically looking at sales team performance like conversions, revenue and margins
+- Specifically looking at sales team performance like conversions, revenue and margins…along the whole sales process, and at every stage in the sales pipeline.

 And then, at the end of that you get your bespoke sales improvement plan covering:

-• Fast action – 30 Day Guide to Improving Sales – fully relevant to you (no cut and paste) the perfect guide for your sales and marketing function to get working on TODAY
+- Fast action – 30 Day Report to Improving Sales – fully relevant to you (no cut and paste) the perfect specific, with instruction, to do list for your sales and marketing function to get working on TODAY

-• The short, mid and long term issues that need to be addressed, the likley uplift in doing so, and the cost of not dealing with these issues, the why’s and the how’s are all covered in this report and it’s supported by a full knowledge transfer into team tasked with improving sales
+- Full Sales Audit Report – The short, mid and long term issues that need to be addressed, the likely uplift in doing so, and the cost of not dealing with these issues, the why’s and the how’s are all covered in this report and it’s supported by a full knowledge transfer into team tasked with improving sales

 Unless you’re really lucky!